lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   back from 2^T - 1 to 0.
   In the SCHC ACK format, DTag carries the same value as the DTag field in the SCHC Fragments for which this SCHC ACK is intended.
-  When there is no Dtag, there can be only 1 SCHC Packet in transist.
-And only after all its fragments have been transmitted another SCHC Packet could be sent.
+  When there is no Dtag, there can be only one SCHC Packet in transit.
+  Only after all its fragments have been transmitted can another SCHC Packet be sent.
-  The length of DTag, denoted T is not given in this document because is technolgy dependant, and will be defined in the corresponding technology-documents.
+  The length of DTag, denoted T, is not specified in this document because it is technolgy dependant, and will be defined in the corresponding technology-specific documents.
 DTag is based on the number of simultaneous packets supported.

 * W (window): W is a 1-bit field.
 This field carries the same value for all SCHC Fragments of a window, and it is complemented for the next window.
 The initial value for this field is 0.
 In the SCHC ACK format, this field also has a size